 Thoughts on liquid smoke

 If you are smoking the meat already, there is really no need to use liquid smoke.
-However, if you are baking or using a gas unit, you might want to add a little liquid smoke to the injection marinade.
-I recommend it for a cooking method that doesn't include actual smoke.
-Keep in mind that liquid smoke an all-natural product made by passing real wood smoke through water, then distilling it down.
+However, if you are baking or using a gas unit, you might want to add a little liquid smoke to the brisket injection marinade.
+I recommend it for a cooking method that doesn’t include actual smoke.
+Keep in mind that liquid smoke is an all-natural product made by passing real wood smoke through water, then distilling it down.

 Subscribe to our Weekly Newsletter for New Recipes and BBQ News!